Microscopic screening theory for excitons in two-dimensional materials: A bridge between effective models and ab initio

 This result allows us to define the long-wavelength or low-$q$ limit as the values of $q$ for which $q d_{\perp} \ll 1$.
-Furthermore, it explains why in this limit the 2D, Q2D and \abinit macroscopic dielectric functions agree with each other.
-The Q2D dielectric function was not used to compute the excitons, but we did so with the 2D one.
-More specifically, the matrix elements of the 2D inverse dielectric function were used to compute the interaction matrix elements that enter in the BSE, the subject of the next section.
+Furthermore, it explains why in this limit the 2D, Q2D and \textit{ab initio} macroscopic dielectric functions agree with each other. \markup{Both 2D and Q2D dielectric functions were used to compute the excitons as well, albeit within an approximate approach to build the Bethe--Salpeter Hamiltonian in the Q2D case}.
+More specifically, the matrix elements of the inverse dielectric function were used to compute the interaction matrix elements that enter in the BSE, the subject of the next section.